marcefuentesl/FinalProgLang/README.md

 ## Solution Explanation

 That's when (de)cipher comes in: we will allow the user to choose between three encryption techniques and upload a text file that they want to either encrypt or decrypt.
 The language used in the development of this project will be **Elixir**.

+Recursion will be needed to go through the data in the input files to do the necessary conversions for the encryption/decryption method to work.
+Lists will prove themselves useful by storing the ciphered/deciphered messages.

 The following techniques will be implemented in the program:
 - **Caesar Cipher**